Cartridges

 — Anywhere from 500 to 3000 hours.
 See the next question for the factors affecting longevity.

 The second part of the question is even harder to answer.
 Without an advanced microscope, it's next to impossible to tell when the stylus is due for replacement.
-You might "feel" that something is off, but sometimes the worn styli even measure quite close to new ones.
+You might "feel" that something is off, but sometimes the worn styli even measure quite close to the new ones.

 If you tend to use only one cartridge/stylus, calculating replacement interval is a good idea.
 Listening on average for an hour a day, you should be buying a new stylus in 4-5 years' time.